Courses & Workshops

 Modules covered during the lectures:

-• Explain how raw material attributes and processing impact end-use product properties.
+- Understand how raw material attributes and processing may impact the end-use properties of a target product (structure-properties-processing relationships).

-• Communicate and explain effectively, both orally and in writing, course-related concepts and project outcomes.
+- Communicate and explain effectively, both verbally and in writing, course-related definitions and concepts, problem-solving strategies, and project outcomes.

 Course in partnership with DS Smith, North America. a leader in the corrugated packaging industry.